heinoskov/huawei-solar-battery-optimizations/README.md

   - Generates a summary of recommendations for the day
 - Comprehensive daily mode management:
   - Automatically switches between different working modes based on time, solar production, and house load
-  - Supports Time-of-Use (TOU), Maximize Self-Consumption, and Fully Fed to Grid modes
+  - Supports several working modes with multiple Time-of-Use (TOU) configuration and Maximize Self-Consumption
   - Adjusts mode based on seasons (different strategies for winter/spring and summer months)
 - Grid export management based on spot prices:
   - Enables or disables grid export based on current electricity spot prices